Link Search Menu Expand Document

 var person = connection.Query<Person>(e => e.Id == 1);

-/* Do the stuffs for the 'person' here */
+/* Process the result here */

 }